qwaykee/cauliflower/README.md

 ### Listen() doesn't work

 Make sure you've set the Handlers field when using cauliflower.NewInstance() to the types of message you want to listen to

-## Why is it called cauliflower

-Because I have another project which use this monkeypatcher and is called friendly-brocolli